impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 2: 2
 ```

 Why is the 0th argument different from what I expected?
 And why would we want "ruby" as the 0th argument?
 It seems like `exec` can handle the full `/Users/myusername/.rbenv/versions/2.7.5/bin/ruby` command just fine, right?
-I post a [question on StackExchange](https://unix.stackexchange.com/questions/717671/why-isnt-exec-a-working-the-way-i-expect){:target="_blank" rel="noopener"}, and soon I get [a response](https://unix.stackexchange.com/a/717673/142469){:target="_blank" rel="noopener"}.
+I post a [question on StackExchange](https://unix.stackexchange.com/questions/717671/why-isnt-exec-a-working-the-way-i-expect){:target="_blank" rel="noopener" }, and soon I get [a response](https://unix.stackexchange.com/a/717673/142469){:target="_blank" rel="noopener" }.

 It seems that some programs change their behavior depending on what the value of `$0` is.
 Also, the `-a` flag doesn't work the way I'm calling it, because I'm calling a shell script, not a binary executable.
 When calling a shell script like so: